scrapinghub/portia/docs/getting-started.rst

 .. image:: _static/portia-extracted-items.png
     :alt: Extracted items will be shown on the page

-You can now confirm that your template works by clicking ``Continue browsing``.
+You can now confirm that your sample works by clicking ``Continue browsing``.
 The page should reload and a pop-up should appear showing you the items extracted from the page.
-When visiting a page in Portia, the whole extraction process is performed with the spider with the set of currently defined templates.
+When visiting a page in Portia, the whole extraction process is performed with the spider with the set of currently defined samples.
 This allows you to check that data will be extracted from the page before running the spider against the whole website.

-If you have created a template around one page where the data extracts successfully, but you visit a similar page and no item is extracted, then it's likely that particular page has a different layout or some fields missing.
-In this case you would simply click ``Annotate this page`` again to create a new template for the page, and then annotate it the same way you had done with the other page.
-See :ref:`Multiple templates <multiple-templates>` for more details on how multiple templates are used within a single spider.
+If you have created a sample around one page where the data extracts successfully, but you visit a similar page and no item is extracted, then it's likely that particular page has a different layout or some fields missing.
+In this case you would simply click ``Annotate this page`` again to create a new sample for the page, and then annotate it the same way you had done with the other page.
+See :ref:`Multiple samples <multiple-samples>` for more details on how multiple samples are used within a single spider.

 Once you've confirmed that your spider works and extracts data properly, your project is now ready to :ref:`run <running-spider>` or :ref:`deploy <project-deployment>`.